The EU Digital Omnibus Act: What It Means for Your Analytics (and Whether GA4 Qualifies)

 Cookieless analytics (no consent needed) 900 - 975

-Consent Mode behavioral modeling has a dirty secret.
-Google's machine learning model that fills in gaps from non-consenting users requires 1,000+ daily events from denying users for 7 consecutive days AND 1,000+ daily events from consenting users.
-Most websites under 30,000 monthly visitors never hit these thresholds.
-The modeling never activates.
-Data from non-consenting users is permanently lost.
+Consent Mode modeling has a catch most people miss.
+Google's machine learning model, the one that is supposed to fill in the gaps from people who decline, needs 1,000+ daily events from denying users across 7 days in a row, plus another 1,000+ daily events from consenting users.
+Most sites under 30,000 monthly visitors never clear that bar.
+So the modeling never switches on.
+The data from non-consenting users is just gone, for good.

-The cost of consent infrastructure.
-Beyond data loss, consent management platforms themselves are expensive.
-CookieYes starts at $8.33/month.
-Cookiebot starts at $8/month for 50 subpages.
-Enterprise solutions like OneTrust cost a median of $11,500/year.
-That's money spent to show a pop-up that makes 60-87% of your visitors invisible.
+Then there is the bill for the banner itself.
+Consent management platforms are not free.
+CookieYes starts at $8.33 a month.
+Cookiebot starts at $8 a month for 50 subpages.
+Enterprise tools like OneTrust run a median of $11,500 a year.
+You are paying that to show a pop-up that makes 60 to 87% of your visitors disappear.

-Tools that qualify for the Article 88a exemption eliminate this entire problem.
+Tools that qualify for the Article 88a exemption make this whole mess go away.
 No consent banner for analytics.
-No CMP cost.
-No data loss from rejection.
-100% of visitors visible from day one.
+No CMP bill.
+No data lost to rejection.
+You see 100% of your visitors from day one.

 Which analytics tools actually qualify?

-The exemption isn't about which tool you use.
-It's about how the tool is architecturally designed.
-Here's how the major analytics tools stack up against Article 88a's five requirements.
+The exemption does not care which brand name is on your tool.
+It cares how the tool is built.
+Here is how the major analytics tools line up against Article 88a's five requirements.

 Article 88a qualification scorecard